Skip to main content

 Cost Management

-What you send
+What you send to the model

-• Your prompts
+• Your prompts and messages

-• Code being edited
+• Code being analyzed or edited

-Usually cheaper than output
+Input tokens are typically cheaper than output tokens.

 Reducing Costs

-• Don’t use premium for simple tasks
+• Do not use premium models for tasks that smaller models handle well

-• Be specific and concise
+• Be specific and concise in your requests

-• Avoid unnecessary context
+• Avoid sending unnecessary context

-• Clear chat history when changing topics
+• Clear chat history when changing topics to reduce input tokens

-• Lower max_tokens when appropriate
+• Lower max_tokens when you need shorter responses

-• Use temperature 0.3 for predictable tasks
+• Use temperature 0.2 to 0.3 for predictable, focused output

 Usage Monitoring